alex-nexus/alkchen.com/models/_posts/books/hard-things-about-hard-things/2022-07-12-hard-things-about-hard-things.md

 #### No Plan B
 Startup CEOs should not play the odds.
 Statistics are against them, and they don’t change the difficulty of the task at hand.
 A good startup CEO can focus and make the best move when there are no right moves.

-> A good startup CEO has the ability to focus and make the best move when there are no good moves.

 An excellent principle to follow is the first principle of Bushido: keep death in mind at all times.
 So, you may conduct yourself properly in all actions.
 Being a startup CEO is a fierce struggle, if you don’t like it, don’t do it, but if you do it, don’t take it personally, find the best move, persist, and convince the team to follow you.

 #### Share all the news
 As a startup CEO, share the news, both bad and good.
 It builds up trust, brings in diverse opinions, and allow bad news to be known faster.
 When people bring problems out in the open, they get solved.
 A culture that punished people from talking about the problems prevents the free flow of information.
 An example would be “don’t bring me a problem without bringing a solution”.

-> In any human interaction, required amount of communication is inversely proportional to the level of trust.

 #### Layoffs
 Loudcloud went through three layoffs but still got sold for more than a billion-dollar.
 Layoffs destroy the morale of the employees who are left.
 Unless they are done right.

-> Layoffs destroy morale of the employees which are left.
-Unless they are done right.

 If the financial situation requires, the CEO should clear off his head of the past glory, execute quickly to avoid leaks, be honest about the reason that its company’s failures and not the individual’s performance issues, layoff must be completed by the manager since the employee is going to remember every last detail of this day, the CEO should address the entire company, and after the layoff, the CEO should be present and visible.
 Messaging and execution are essential for people who are staying.

-> The messaging and execution [of layoffs]  is important for the people who are staying.

 #### Firing
 Firing an executive is relatively more straightforward since they have been on the other side of the table.

 1. Root cause analysis – Figure out why the executive was hired in the first place.
 It could be a poor job role definition based on some abstract idea.
 Hiring could have been for lack of weakness.
 Hiring for the scale too soon, which might be attained in some hypothetical future.
 Hiring a generic “great” head of sales, ignoring the unique situation of your company.
 An Executive who had a mismatch of ambition or failed to integrate into the company.

-> Hiring should be for strengths not for the lack of weakness

-> There is no great head of sales.
-There can only be a great head of sales for your company for next 12-24 months.

 2. Inform the board
 Call board members individually and face them, then call the board meeting, give a good severance package to the executive, ensure that his reputation is preserved.

 3. Prepare the conversation
 State decisively (“I have decided” not, “I think”), be clear on the reason, and have the details of the severance ready.
 Let him decide how to communicate the decision to the company and the world.
 You cannot let him keep his job, but you absolutely can let him keep his respect.

-> You cannot let him keep his job, but you absolutely can let him keep his respect.

 4. Inform the company
 Inform their direct reports, other staff members, and the company, in that order, on the same day.
 CEO should ideally fully take over the role in the interim.
 It will also help the CEO decide whom to hire for the position.